Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Echoes-in-the-Deep.md

 Given a zip file *"deep_secrets.zip"* let us extarct it

-Hmm, but it doesnt feel like a zip
+Hmm, but it doesn't feel like a zip
 Need to find out the file type

 ```bash